kubeflow/community/releases/handbook.md

 * Denying component version upgrades

 ### Product Manager
-They will be in charge of driving non-code deliverables, like the release blog post, release video, user surveys, and social media announcements.

-**Prerequisites:** Experience in writing blog posts.
-Contributions to an existing Open Source project is a huge plus.

-**Time Commitments:** This role will require some synchronous communication, since they will need to attend some of the later Release Team meetings.
-Most of the effort is expected to start once the Feature Freeze phase completes, where they will start working on the blog and release announcements.

 **Responsibilities:**
 * Drive the release blog post effort
 * Drive the release presentation effort
 * Handle communication for social media content publication